 The Loyola Program in India offers students the opportunity for summer study in regions of North India that are striking for their cultural diversity, natural beauty, and historical richness.
 The program will be based in Dharamsala, located in the Kangra Valley in the shadow of the Dhauladhar range of the Himalayas.

-The program costs $5,200, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola advanced common curriculum courses.
-A deposit of $520 along with the on-line application, including a one-page personal statement, are due on February 17.
-Participants selected for the program and those on the waiting list will be announced by February 24.
-The balance of $4,680 is due by April 10.
+The program costs $5,300, which covers health insurance, airfare, lodging, group meals, transportation in India, and credit for two Loyola Core Courses.
+A deposit of $530 along with the on-line application, including a one-page personal statement, are due on February 23.
+The balance of $4,770 is due by March 23.
 The deposit will be refunded to students not selected for the program.
 Checks should be made out to Loyola University New Orleans.

 Loyola’s general academic policies apply to study abroad programs.
 Students must attend all classes and trips (except in case of illness) to fulfill the requirements for the courses.
 Communications with the mutual learning partner before and during the trip are part of the learning experience and are required.
 There will be written assignments that are graded.